 October 31st, 2024

-London, UK — Ctrl + Alt + Deceit: Democracy in Danger is a compelling new podcast, which seeks to expose the ever-evolving threats confronting democracies around the world.
-This 8-part series will take listeners on an eye-popping adventure into who exactly is trying to control the narrative, how they are using alternative facts to do that and it also explores where such deception will end.
+London, UK — Ctrl Alt Deceit: Democracy in Danger is a compelling new podcast, which seeks to expose the ever-evolving threats confronting democracies around the world.
+This 8-part series examines who exactly is trying to control the narrative, how they are using alternative facts to do that and looks at where such deception will end.

 Times Radio feature on Ctrl+Alt+Deceit.
 Nina dos Santos speaks to Theo Usherwood about what she has learned from making the show.